jchai01/jchai01/content/posts/arch-installation-ref.md

 This guide provides in-detail instructions for steps in Arch installation, a reference for myself.

+Pre-requisites:
+- disable CSM in bios to prevent errors on GRUB installation.

 ## Patitioning Disk with Fdisk

 ### Selecting the disk